 The issues, goals, objectives, and policies from the 2013 Plan were reviewed and updated as part of this document.
-The maps, data, and a review of existing programs and plans were also updated, with much of this information adopted September 10, 2013 incorporated into the appendix.
+The maps, data, and a review of existing programs and plans were also updated, with much of this information incorporated into the appendix.